matthewkayin/goldrush-public/README.md

 Networking is handled by two different libraries, enet for LAN multiplayer and Steam for online multiplayer.
 This presented a bit of a challenge, because the two libraries, while providing similar features, behave a little differently.
 I wanted to provide an interface that allowed the game to make network calls without worrying about which library it was using on the backend.
 Additionally, there were certain shared behaviors that I wanted to keep between both implementations.
 For example, when a player joins a lobby, there is a specific handshake that occurs to get everyone connected on a peer-to-peer basis (the joiner introduces themselves to the server, the server introduces the joiner to the other players, and the other players introduce themselves to the joiner), and I wanted to keep this handshake consistent across both backends.

 The solution was to introduce the concept of a network backend and frontend.
 The frontend is contained in `network/network.cpp`, and it contains all of the functions which are used directly by the game.
 These frontend functions are also where shared behavior, such as the aforementioned handshake, is implemented.
-The frontend contains a refernce to two abstract classes which are instantiated differently depending on the selected backend.
+The frontend contains a pointer to two abstract classes which are instantiated differently depending on the selected backend.
 These classes are:
  - `INetworkHost` - Connects to other network "peers" and sends and receives messages between them.
  - `INetworkScanner` - Scans for lobbies available on the network.